Sigurdur Thordarson: WikiLeaks

 Thordarson began working for WikiLeaks as early as February 2010 and was fired in November 2011.
 In a few weeks, Thordarson was in Assange's inner circle.
 According to one former volunteer, "the perception was that Siggi basically got to a level where Julian trusted him in a matter of days."
 Birgitta Jónsdóttir, a former WikiLeaks volunteer and member of the Icelandic parliament who worked on Collateral Murder, described Julian Assange's relationship with Thordarson as like "Batman and Robin."
 Several of WikiLeaks' core volunteers said that Siggi was a dangerous liability, prone to indiscretions and lies and Jonsdottir warned Assange not to trust Thordarson.
-Assange told others not trust or talk to Thordarson, but continued working with Thordarson.
+Assange told others not to trust or talk to Thordarson, but continued working with him.
 According to Daniel Domscheit-Berg, "it all implied Julian was using him.
 These are all kinds of games children get into."

 Assange helped Thordarson find a lawyer in 2010 after he was arrested, and directly gave Thordarson an encrypted cell phone, and involved him in the Collateral Murder project.
 Assange asked Thordarson to write psychological profiles of core WikiLeaks members and to install hidden cameras to spy on guests in Ellingham Hall.
 Thordarson performed additional surveillance and copied their hard drives.
 They talked regularly and Thordarson looked for equipment and made encrypted calls to contacts on Assange's behalf.
 According to an indictment against Assange, he and Thordarson made a "joint attempt" to decrypt a file stolen from an Icelandic bank.

 Thordarson took part in moderating a chat room, vetting potential allies and sources.
 Reports state that Thordarson obtained many leaks that WikiLeaks later published, such as The Kissinger cables, The Syria Files, and the Stratfor emails and journalists said he was involved in delivering the leaked diplomatic cables to journalists.
 He also sold T-shirts for the organisation and was the middle man in negotiations that led to WikiLeaks donating $15,000 to Chelsea Manning's defense fund.

 David Kushner reported that Thordarson provided Rolling Stone with over 1 terabyte of data about WikiLeaks, including thousands of pages of chat logs, videos, tapped phone calls, government documents.
-Kushner said that either Thordarson was the real deal or this was the biggest and most elaborate lie in the digital age, and that Assange's affidavit validated the importance of Siggi’s documents.
-Tangerine Bolen, founder of former WikiLeaks collaborator RevolutionTruth, said WikiLeaks' efforts to discredit Thordarson after his FBI cooperation became public were patently false.
-They’re scared.
+Kushner said that either Thordarson was the real deal or this was the biggest and most elaborate lie in the digital age, and that Assange's affidavit validated the importance of Siggi's documents.
+Tangerine Bolen, founder of former WikiLeaks collaborator RevolutionTruth, said WikiLeaks' efforts to discredit Thordarson after his FBI cooperation became public were patently false: "They’re scared.
 The fact is Siggi played a key role in the organization and was very close to Julian."

 Thordarson embezzled $50,000 from a WikiLeaks online store that sold T-shirts, the money was paid into his own bank account and the official reason why he was fired.
 Thordarson said he used the funds to cover expenses he was owed by WikiLeaks and that the money went through his account with Assange's permission.
 Thordarson was later convicted on a related charge.